Overview

 Learning outcomes

-Spanish 400 has been designed using an integrated four-skill approach: speaking, listening, reading, and writing.
+Spanish 400 has been designed using an integrated four-skills approach: speaking, listening, reading, and writing.
 The course prepares the student to use Spanish in real-life situations by developing oral and written communication skills.
-By the end of this course, students will be able to:
+By the end of this course, students should be able to:

-- identify, describe, and analyse the impact of Hispanics in Canada and in the broader global context.
+- Identify, describe, and analyze the impact of Hispanics in Canada and in the broader global context.

-- communicate ideas using appropriate language, structure, and formats in written and oral forms.
+- Communicate ideas using appropriate language, structure, and format in written and oral forms.

 Evaluation